Homebirth is a safe option for women who:

 - essential birth equipment

-- some medical supplies.
+- medical supplies.

 If you’re interested in a water birth, your midwife might have a birth pool you can hire or let you know where you can hire one.